All Episodes

 Just because your webpage doesn't load as fast as you want it, the economy isn't going to be as fast as a web page.

-Um what really irks me is with corporate America, people saying, uh can I get my job back?
+What really irks me is with corporate America, people saying, well, Rosh, can I get my job back?

-Are you going to be able to get my job back from something that's been outsourced and the corporations are going all over out of the country?
+Are you going to be able to get my job back from something that's been outsourced?

 Why don't these people invest in America, invest in corporate America, become stockholders?